CorvaeOboro/ultima_online_mods/README.md

 # Installation / Patching
 - download from above clicking code > download as zip > extract .
+- using Mulpatcher > Settings > set the Art muls paths and Load them
-- using Mulpatcher > Features > Autopatch select the txt file for the mod ( ART_MagicScrolls.txt ) and set Art(s) as catergory .
+- Features > Autopatch select the txt file for the mod ( ART_MagicScrolls.txt ) and set Art(s) as catergory .
 - Settings > Save the Art mul .

 software guide and additional mods by Gaechti :